 Coconut oil has been winning over the hearts of health-conscious people around the world.
 However, its sister, coconut butter is about to make her way onto the stage.
-Coconut butter can be used in many ways, including being spread on toast or put in coffee.
-Though they both originate from the same tree, the two are not to be confused.
+Coconut butter benefits are not limited to just being used as a toast spread but also has health and beauty uses.

 Coconut oil is extracted from copra.
 Copra is the dried kernel (meat) of the coconut.
 Whereas, coconut butter is made from blending the entire dried coconut meat.
 Because of this, coconut butter contains fibre, potassium, magnesium and iron, in addition to fat.
 The one thing that the two do have in common is that they both have A LOT to offer your health.